guillaumearm/cc-libs/README.md

 ```

 ## Apis
-- `apis/eventloop`: a simple eventloop library
+- `/apis/eventloop`: a simple event loop api
-- `apis/net`: api to simplify sending and receiving routed messages (based on eventloop library)
+- `/apis/net`: api to simplify sending and receiving routed messages (based on `eventloop` library)

 ## Servers
+All servers are automatically started at boot

+- `/servers/ping-server`: allow a machine to respond to a `ping` command.
+- `/servers/cube-server`: allow a machine to be controllable via `cube`.
+- `/servers/cube-startup.lua`: `cube` startup script.

+## Programs
 - `router`: route messages (you need to setup a router to be able to use all `apis/net` based programs and libs)
-- `servers/ping-server`: is automatically started on boot (use `apis/net`)

-## Programs
 - `ping` : ping machines (use `apis/net`)
+- `cube`: cube client for deployment (use `cube help` command for more details)